[NOTE: This is a work in progress and is NOT for the faint of heart.]

 To illustrate this – God created all the radioactive elements on earth in various forms of decay from Day 1.
 If all radioactive elements on earth were created in their initial stages of decay, the earth would not have been habitable both due to the intense heat these radioactive elements would have generated at the beginning of their decay and to a lesser extent, due to the higher levels of harmful radiation generated by radioactive elements in their initial stages of decay.

-This superficial age would have held true for plant life as well.
+We believe this superficial age was true for plant life as well.
 If God had created plants as just seeds in the ground, man and animal alike would have starved before the first harvest.
 No, God anticipating these arguments against Him as Creator of an earth as young as it is, addressed these concerns from the beginning of His book the Bible.
-The scripture is clear that from the first day there were full grown trees with fruit on the tree and seeds in the fruit.
+The scripture is clear and unambiguous about the fact that from the first day, there were full grown trees with fruit on the tree and seeds in the fruit.
 Without these basic considerations from the Creator, the earth would NOT have been what He planned – namely, habitable!

 We do not believe that prior this initial act of creation out of nothing – there was anything as far as a natural universe.
-By this we mean – no matter, no energy, no material whether corporal or temporal in nature as we understand it as pertaining to this universe.
+By this we mean – no matter, no energy, no fabric of space-time, no material whether corporal or temporal in nature as we understand it as pertaining to this universe – at all!